ideal-lab5/Grants-Program/applications/iris_followup.md

 ### Legal Structure

 - **Registered Address:** TBD, in progress
-- **Registered Legal Entity:** Ideal Labs, Ltd.
+- **Registered Legal Entity:** Ideal Labs (TBD)

 ### Team's experience

-Iridium Labs is composed of a group of individuals coming from diverse backgrounds across tech, business, and marketing, who all share a collective goal of realizing a decentralized storage layer that can facilitate the emergence of dapps that take advantage of decentralized storage.
+Ideal Labs is composed of a group of individuals coming from diverse backgrounds across tech, business, and marketing, who all share a collective goal of realizing a decentralized storage layer that can facilitate the emergence of dapps that take advantage of decentralized storage.

 **Tony Riemer**